 11.30 - Finance and Investment: Mobilising Private and Public Capital - Unlocking Improved Value for Capital Expenditure and Filling the Funding Gap

-- Credit enhancement, tax exemptions behind power purchase agreements that can drive gas development
+- Credit enhancement: Understanding the tax exemptions behind power purchase agreements that can drive gas development

-- What risk management consideration do investors need to and do make when acquiring or developing energy and infrastructure assets?
+- What are the risk management considerations that investors and financers have to make when acquiring or developing energy and infrastructure assets?

-- Difference considerations between small and large-scale projects (early stage risk, long dated PPA – good structuring – indexing in hard credit)
+- Highlighting the differing considerations needed between small and large-scale projects (early stage risk, long dated PPA – good structuring – indexing in hard credit)

-- Counterparty credit – fair pricing and making projects investable for pension and infrastructure funds
+- Extolling the virtues of counterparty credit and fair pricing to ensure projects are investable for pension and infrastructure funds

-- Hedges strategies to mitigate the currency risk and foster gas to power investment
+- Understanding hedging strategies to mitigate the currency risk and foster gas to power investment

 - Regional vs. international lending for gas to power projects - overcoming challenges of debt markets for energy– supply side and demand side challenges (cost of debt, credible off takers and regulatory markets)

-14.00 - Impact of Multilateral Development Finance Institutions (DFI): Supporting Bankable Gas to Power Projects
+12.30 - Impact of Multilateral Development Finance Institutions (DFI): Supporting Bankabe Gas to Power Projects

 - Successfully accessing and leveraging DFI involvement (Direct loans, Mezzanine debt and Equity)